People in North America may be experiencing the virus differently because the strain here may be more virulent than the predominant strain in Africa.

 1937: West Nile virus (WNV), a flavivirus, was first isolated in Uganda.
 The disease is common in parts of Africa, Europe and Asia.

-1999: WNV was diagnosed in North America, infecting 62, 55 in New York City and 7 died - including a Canadian tourist.
+1999: WNV was diagnosed in North America in New York, infecting 62 (55 in New York City).
+7 died - including a Canadian tourist.
 All the victims were over 68 years of age.
 The virus was found in a single dead cat.

 2000: Only 21 were infected in New York, Connecticut and New Jersey; 2 died.
 Canada still had no cases, but was using a system of 600 "sentinel chickens" near the U.S. border, since chickens don't die of the virus, but develop antibodies that can be tested.
 By autumn WNV had been identified in a dead bird in southern Ontario.